mridang/semantic-release-helm/README.md

   creates opportunities for mistakes or skipped steps.
 - **Incomplete Automation:** Other existing plugins may bump the version in `Chart.yaml`, but they often stop there.
-They do not handle linting, templating, regenerating docs, or pushing to OCI.
+They do not handle linting, templating, regenerating docs, or pushing to OCI/GitHub Pages.
 This leaves a manual gap in the release process.
 - **Missing Validation:** Many pipelines skip running `helm lint` and `helm template`, which can allow broken charts to be released.
 This results in consumers discovering issues after the release, rather than